Downtown Seattle Transit Tunnel: Route and stations

 Three blocks south of Pine Street, buses and trains enter Symphony station, located between Union and Seneca streets adjacent to Benaroya Hall and 1201 Third Avenue in the financial district.
 The station has a split mezzanine, with entrances to 2nd Avenue and University Street accessible from the north half, and an entrance to Seneca Street from the south half.
 From Symphony, the tunnel continues under 3rd Avenue for five blocks, entering the Pioneer Square neighborhood and historic district.
 At this point, 3rd Avenue passes several of Seattle's skyscrapers, including the historic Seattle Tower, Safeco Plaza, the Fourth and Madison Building and the Wells Fargo Center.
 Within Symphony station, the tunnel passes over the century-old Great Northern Tunnel with a clearance of 15 ft.

 Pioneer Square station is located between Cherry Street and Yesler Way, with four entrances to nearby streets and Prefontaine Place serving two mezzanines.
 The station serves the administrative centers of the Seattle and King County governments, located within walking distance of Seattle City Hall, the Seattle Municipal Tower, the King County Courthouse and the King County Administration Building, as well as other major buildings, including Smith Tower, Columbia Center and the Alaska Building.
 From Pioneer Square, the tunnel travels down a 5.5% grade to cross 4.5 ft under the Great Northern Tunnel at a 45-degree angle near the intersection of 4th Avenue South and South Washington Street, briefly descending below sea level, before turning cardinal south into the International District neighborhood.

 International District/Chinatown station, the southernmost tunnel station, is partially open-air and located immediately below a public plaza at Union Station.
 The station has connections to Amtrak and Sounder commuter rail at King Street Station a block to the west, accessible through the Weller Street Bridge, as well as the First Hill Streetcar on Jackson Street, stopping east of 5th Avenue South.
 Other attractions near the station include Lumen Field to the west and Uwajimaya a block to the southeast.
 South of the station, the light rail tracks and bus lanes were formerly separated by railway signals at an underground bus layover and staging area next to the tunnel comfort room for bus drivers.
 The southern portal of the tunnel is located under the intersection of Airport Way and 5th Avenue South at the western terminus of the former Interstate 90 express lanes for high-occupancy vehicles.
 Until bus operations ceased, southbound routes continued from the tunnel in separated lanes on the SODO Busway, while eastbound buses used a set of ramps that traveled onto the Interstate 90 express lanes.
-The eastbound ramps will be retrofitted for the East Link light rail service that begins in 2026 on the 2 Line.
+The ramps were retrofitted for the 2 Line, which began service in March 2026.